Skip to main content

 trash and recycling carts on the curb

 In early 2023, Fort Collins City Council adopted a contract with Republic Services for residential trash and recycling collection.
-The new service will start on September 30, 2024.
+The new service started on September 30, 2024.

 The Contracted Residential Trash and Recycling program is designed to increase opportunities for composting and recycling, provide equitable, consistent pricing across the community, as well as increase safety and reduce emissions by reducing the number of trash trucks on residential streets.